francotheengineer/Bucket_by_sequence_length/README.md

 Compatible with Tensorflow 1.x and Python 3.4 .
 Please upgrade if you have Tensorflow 0.x.
 Note: Please bear in mind that this was designed for a word level rnn and hence coupled input and output tensors were needed hence the tupple being passed to bucket_by_sequence_length..
+Furthermore, this uses a RandomShuffleQueue to provide better training over many epochs.

 <div align="center">  <img src="https://www.tensorflow.org/images/tf_logo_transp.png" width="200"><br><br></div>
 This is an dirty implementation of this function using TFRecords.
 I will be commenting this soon, in the meantime please make an issue for help.